How to Fix Float switch stuck on KitchenAid KDFE204KPS

 Common Symptoms & Causes

-If your KitchenAid KDFE204KPS dishwasher has a stuck float switch, you may notice one or more of these telltale signs:
+If your KitchenAid KDFE204KPS dishwasher has a stuck float switch, you may notice one or more of the following signs:

 • The dishwasher stops filling with water mid-cycle or refuses to fill at all